Engineering 100-950

 Double-click the AppImage file to launch Arduino IDE.

-If Arduino IDE fails to open, and you see the text dlopen(): error loading libfuse.so.2
+If Arduino IDE fails to open, and you see the text dlopen(): error loading libfuse.so.2 or AppImages require FUSE to run, you may be missing some dependencies.
+Follow these steps:

 -